 Nearly all actions on the desktop are subtly animated, but the desktop manages to strike a balance between form and function.
 You can use the Pantheon Tweaks tool to customize the desktop.
 Once it’s installed, you can use the tool to change the appearance of the desktop, set fonts, control the animations and more.

 Many of the default apps that ship with Pantheon, such as the Calendar app, the Code text editor are written from scratch, to blend in with the rest of the desktop.
 Keyboard warriors can also access virtually all aspects of the desktop without using the mouse.

 Pantheon isn’t officially supported on any other distro, but can be installed atop Arch, Ubuntu, OpenSUSE and Fedora.

 Other Linux Desktops to Consider

-When Nicholas Negroponte founded One Laptop Per Child, the project kicked off with extremely limited hardware, so the developers set about creating a desktop environment that was both very light on resources and very child-friendly.
+1. When Nicholas Negroponte founded One Laptop Per Child, the project kicked off with extremely limited hardware, so the developers set about creating a desktop environment that was both very light on resources and very child-friendly.
 Given that most of their target users had never seen a computer let alone used one before, it had to be easy to use as well.

-We said at the outset of this article that a desktop environment is a tricky thing to define.
-Openbox is a perfect example of the reason why.
-A number of the other desktop environments, such as LXDE, use Openbox (opens in new tab) as a window manager.
+2. A number of the other desktop environments, such as LXDE, use Openbox (opens in new tab) as a window manager.
 However, with some configuration, it can be turned into a desktop environment in its own right – which is what the developers of CrunchBang++ have done.